NoaTubic/flutter-bloc-vs-riverpod-example/README.md

 Bloc and Riverpod state management example on a simple fetch data from the API application.

-Check out the blog on this theme: https://q.agency/blog/flutter-bloc-vs-riverpod-state-management-for-beginners
+Check out the blog on this topic: https://q.agency/blog/flutter-bloc-vs-riverpod-state-management-for-beginners